 \subsubsection{Construction of a family of Fredholm operators}

-To construct a triple for spin structure on $E$, among others, we need to construct a complex line bundle over $S(E)$.
-The idea of its construction is to construct it as the determinant line bundle of a certain family of Fredholm operators over $S(E)$ constructed from a model of FDA.
+To construct a triple for spin structure on $E$, we need to construct a complex line bundle over $S(E)$, among others.
+The idea is to construct it as the determinant line bundle of a certain family of Fredholm operators over $S(E)$.
 The family of Fredholm operators is obtained as the family of Dirac operators associated with the family of Clifford bundles along the fibers of $\mcalV \to S(E)$.
-The construction of the family of Clifford bundles is basically what appears in the construction of the $K$-theoretic mapping degrees of $\mcalF$ in \cref{eq3:normalized F}.
+The construction of the family of Clifford bundles is basically what appears in the construction of the $K$-theoretic mapping degree of $\mcalF$ in \cref{eq4:normalized F}.

 Here, we note three things.
-First, since the ultimate goal of this section is the canonical construction of a spin structure on $E$, it is important to confirm that a canonical construction can be chosen as the family of Clifford bundles.
+First, since the ultimate goal of this section is the canonical construction of a spin structure on $E$, it is important to confirm that a canonical construction can be chosen for the family of Clifford bundles.
 Next, since the fibers of $\mcalV \to S(E)$ are non-compact, we need to construct, in addition to the Clifford bundle, a family $h$ of degree 0 Hermitian maps with compact support.
-Finally, as a reflection of the fact that a $\Z/2$ action was present on $\mcalF$, we will confirm that a degree-preserving action $\tau$ (which is actually a $\Z/4$-action) is also present on the family of Clifford bundles.
+Finally, as a reflection of the fact that a $\Z/2$-action was present on $\mcalF$, we will confirm that a degree-preserving action (which is actually a $\Z/4$-action) is also present on the family of Clifford bundles.

 We begin the construction of the family of Clifford bundles on $\mcalV \to S(E)$.
 The strategy is to obtain it as the external tensor product of the following three Clifford bundles: \begin{itemize} \item The family $(S_\HB, c_\HB, \nabla_\HB)$ of Clifford bundles along the fibers of